ece324-2020/FRINN/README.md

 # FRINN

-Fruit Ripeness Identifiction using Neural Networks
+Fruit Ripeness Identification using Neural Networks

-The goal of FRINN is to deveop a model (NN) to classify both the state and type of an input fruit image.
+The goal of FRINN is to develop a model (NN) to classify both the state and type of an input fruit image.
 The type of fruits are apples, oranges, bananas, raspberries, strawberries and the state of fruits are ripe, unripe and rotten.

 Structure of Repository: